DerekTurtleRoe/ares/docs/guides/import.md

 you should use [icarus].
-You can use the "Load ROM File ..." menu item in the [Systems menu], but higan cannot actually load a memory pak directly, so once you choose a file to load it looks like nothing has happened.
+You can use the "Load ROM File ..." menu item in the [Systems menu], but ares cannot actually load a memory pak directly, so once you choose a file to load it looks like nothing has happened.